ragona/quorum/README.md

 Quorum is a simple CLI for generating key shares, and using them to encrypt data.
 It's intended to wrap small files, like sensitive private keys.
+Quorum uses Shamir Secret Sharing to split an ed25519 private key.
+Messages are encrypted using ECIES with AES-GCM.
 You should use it in a highly monitored key ceremony, and then distribute the key shares to trusted parties.
 After the ceremony, ensure that no one party has a full quorum of shares.